 Swift is the combined result of deeper understanding, experience and research of programming languages by experts.
 Several features from Objective-C are brought in clean and simpler syntax that makes the programming interface easier to read and maintain in Swift.
 The code is cleaner and less prone to mistakes.
 Memory management is automatic.

 It supports many other features that make the code quite expressive like fast and compact iteration modules, functional programming and modern structures.

 Swift provides interactive playgrounds to developers that make the process of writing code extremely simple and entertaining.
 The result appears immediately after typing a single line of code.
 There can be instances when your code runs over time, for example through a loop.
 Swift provides a timeline assistant for watching the progress of such code.
 When your final code is ready, you can simply move it to your project.

-This makes development and use of iOS apps much easier and safer than before.
+This makes the development and use of iOS apps much easier and safer than before.

 Swift uses a powerful, high-performance LLVM compiler that transforms the Swift code into an optimized native code, tuned to harness the hardware of iDevices at its best.
 Being a successor to C and Objective-C, Swift includes low-level primitives with object-oriented features.
 In short, it is a perfect mix to meet performance and power requirements.

-“I’ll be the first and only guy with 4 years of swift programming experience However, due to the nature of the work, I usually can’t talk about it until a couple of years after it happen.”
+“I’ll be the first and only guy with 4 years of swift programming experience 🙂 However, due to the nature of the work, I usually can’t talk about it until a couple of years after it happens.”